enkore/potstats2/README.rst

 postats2
 ========

-A classic three-zoo enterprise architecture:
+A classic four-zoo enterprise architecture:

 - Backoffice: The worldeater populates the database via the XML API
 - Backend: A JSON-API-to-RDBMS connector
 - Frontend: Need that one too :D
+- Business Intelligence: potstats2-analytics compiles secondary intelligence files from the primary database

 Le Stack